 How to Pick the Right Ratios

 Selecting the optimal macronutrient ratio depends on various factors, including your fitness goals, body composition, activity level, and metabolic rate.
+However, individual needs may vary based on other considerations such as metabolism, medical conditions, and personal preferences.
 For a personalized macro ratio, consult a personal trainer.
 They will factor your current weight, goal weight, fitness level, gender, health conditions, and more.
 However, here’s a simplified approach to choosing the right ratios:

 Muscle Gain